-Credit unions sometimes reach out to NAFCU asking how to help others when natural disasters like hurricanes, wildfires and floods impact their communities.
+Credit unions sometimes reach out to NAFCU asking how to help others when natural disasters like hurricanes, wildfires, freezing weather and floods impact their communities.
 NAFCU has developed a guide for credit unions to support disaster relief, including ways to make donations and provide services to impacted credit unions.

 When a disaster declaration is issued, federal assistance may be available to federally-insured credit unions.
 NCUA offers credit unions and their members a variety of resources under its disaster assistance policy.

 - NCUA has a list of resources on its Hurricane and Disaster Information page.